In This Article

 We’re talking SO tender, you’ll have to transfer the bird delicately from slow cooker to platter so it stays in one piece.
 No knife needed.

-Why You’ll Love this slow cooker chicken
+Why You’ll Love this

 - It’s extremely budget-friendly.
 When whole chickens go on sale, grab a couple.